Private vs Shared Fishing Charters in Key West: Which Should You Book?

 - Is a private charter worth it for just two people?

 - It depends on your priorities.
 Two people on a private half-day each pay two to four times the per-person cost of a shared boat.
 If you want calm water, a specific species, or a flexible schedule, that premium buys real value.
 If you’re fine with a reef trip on a fixed route alongside strangers, a shared boat saves money.
+The break-even point where private starts competing with shared on a per-person basis is around four people.

 - What's included in a private Key West fishing charter?